 - Traditional reserves consist of physical copies of items.
-These may be library owned or faculty owned items.
+These may be library-or faculty-owned items.

-Any photocopied materials must be clear, legible, contain no highlighting or black margins, include a complete citation on a separate page and adhere to copyright guidelines.
+Please bring all items to the information desk.
+Any photocopied materials must be clear and legible, contain no highlighting or black margins, include a complete citation on a separate page and adhere to copyright guidelines.

 Please allow up to five days at the beginning of semesters and three days during the semester to add material to the database, although we generally do not need that full amount of time for processing.